How Much Do College Interviews Matter?

 You should think of your college interview as an opportunity to strengthen your application rather than a potential pitfall.
 In this light, the best way to set yourself up for success is to make sure your interview runs smoothly—that you enter it confident and prepared.

 The best thing you can to do prepare yourself is practice and prepare.
 Before your interview, research the school in depth, and go in armed with a list of things about the university that excite you, confuse you, worry you, and pique your interest.
 Is there a department in which you think you want to study?
-A tenured professor you want to meet?
+A club you want to join?
 A class you want to take?
-Though you shouldn’t carry physical notes into your interview, you should make a list of these things beforehand and be able to reference them with ease if they are relevant to your interview discussion.
+Make a list of questions you might ask, but take care not to recite from any notes though.
+You shouldn’t need notes for really any part of the interview except your questions for the interviewer.

 To further quell your fears or nervousness before an interview, it’s a good idea to do a dry run with a teacher at school, older sibling who has been through the college application process, or another family member.
 Practice answering questions intelligently and with direct, succinct responses.
 The more you practice carrying on a conversation that is more formal than your everyday discussions, the more prepared you’ll feel for your interview when the day arrives.